scalar-labs/scalar-kubernetes/docs/K8sMonitorGuide.md

-# Monitoring Scalar products on the Kubernetes cluster
+# Monitoring Scalar products on a Kubernetes cluster

 This document explains how to deploy Prometheus Operator on Kubernetes with Helm.
 After following this document, you can use Prometheus, Alertmanager, and Grafana for monitoring Scalar products on your Kubernetes environment.